zerozero/zerozero.github.io/_posts/2016-5-12-New-Blog-Platform.md

 ==============================

-Work now.. but you are a twat
+Work now.. but you are a twat but also cool

 ![Image description](/images/IMG_0026.JPG)